Import and export a project

 The following advanced options involve data and user input that may be considered sensitive or to be handled with caution, and are not included by default when exporting or importing:

 - Data Connector Settings – (Import only) Connection settings in data connectors.
 The All Versions option will have the same effect.
+For tenant overrides, deselect this option to prevent overwriting existing overrides.

 - Data Input Transform Data – Data stored in a data cube's Data Input transform, whether entered directly into the transform or as a data source for a metric set, or input through data input interactions on a dashboard or other view.